MENU

 The Computer Science, B.S., Curriculum

-First-year courses for a computer science degree give you a foundation in software development and cover computer organization—you’ll begin doing computer science on day one.
+As a computer science student, you’ll build a strong foundation in algorithmic thinking, programming and computer organization—and begin doing hands-on computer science from day one.

-You can choose to enhance your degree with the cyber operations concentration.
-Through this concentration, you'll gain expertise in essentials like algorithm analysis, reverse engineering and vulnerability research while exploring advanced topics such as cyber offense and defense, wireless security and digital forensics.
+• Cyber Operations Concentration: Study algorithm analysis, reverse engineering and vulnerability research, plus advanced topics like cyber offense and defense, wireless security and digital forensics.

 Classes include: